jarviscanada/jarvis_data_eng_danny/README.md

 # Danny To .
 Jarvis Consulting

->I am a new Computer Science graduate and have been working with Jarvis Consulting for the past two months.
+I am a new Computer Science graduate and have been working with Jarvis Consulting for the past two months.
 I obtained my Bachelor of Science from UOIT, and worked a brief internship with Tyco International.
 As a new graduate, data engineering seems like the perfect intersection of everything we were taught to appreciate - technical challenges that are best solved with an analytical approach.
 Of course, there is also the excitement of being able to work with emerging technologies in a thriving industry.

 ## Skills

-**Proficient:** Java, Bash, SQL, Agile/Scrum
+**Proficient:** Java 8, Linux/Bash, SQL, Agile/Scrum

-**Competent:** Python, Git, Object oriented design, Relational databases, REST APIs
+**Competent:** Python, Git, OOP, RDBMS, Springboot, REST APIs

 **Familiar:** C++, Javascript, Perforce